High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Easy ways to add protein

-- Use quinoa instead of rice
+- Use quinoa instead of rice (adds 2g protein per serving)

-- Add Greek yogurt-based sauce
+- Add 2 tbsp Greek yogurt-based sauce (adds 3g protein)

 How to Make This Bowl Lower Carb